maxott/magda-cli/README.md

 ## Usage

-Simply type `magda -h` for a listing of the supported commands, or `magda --help-man | nroff -man | more` for a more detailed description.
+Simply type `magda-cli -h` for a listing of the supported commands, or `magda-cli --help-man | nroff -man | more` for a more detailed description.

 Some of the common information, like `--host` will be read from environment variables when they are set.
 Check for square bracketed names in the help text, like `MAGDA_HOST` for the `--host` flag:

 ```
-% magda -h
+% magda-cli -h
 usage: magda [<flags>] <command> [<args> ...]

 Managing records & schemas in Magda.